TallishHobbit/smplfy/README.md

-A scholastic project, done as part of a multiple-month challenge.
+A scholastic project, originally done as part of a multiple-month challenge.

 Available under MIT license, so you can do whatever you want with the code, sell it, whatever, as long as you don't delete credit.